Electone arrangement of the Cantopop hit, 萬水千山總是情! This is a request, by the most influential woman in my life.

 The most influential woman in me life i.e. my mother.
 Yeah, who else could it be, given I’m single?
 (Straight face, under your supercilious glare)

-Anyhow, as I predicted a couple of months ago, mom’s thrilled I’m finally playing Cantopop on the Electone again, after like, 20 ++ years.
+Anyhow, as I predicted a couple of months ago, mom’s thrilled that I’m finally playing Cantopop on the Electone again, after like, 20 ++ years.
 As for why萬水千山總是情 (wan shui qian shan zong shi qing in Mandarin; or man soi chin san zong see cheng in Cantonese), she surprised me a fortnight ago by saying she didn’t want any Mother’s Day present this year.
 She’d be happy with just a YouTube upload of me playing this song.
-Supposedly, she wants to show it to some friends or neighbours.
+Accordingly to her, she would like to show such a video to some friends.

 I … think there’s more story to it.
-But I’m not complaining, or declining, given I intended to arrange this song anyway.
-And I’m kinda low on gift funds at the moment … (Maintaining straight face)
+But I’m not complaining or declining, given I intended to arrange this song anyway.
+And I’m kinda low on gift funds at the moment, so … (Maintaining straight face)

 Free Yamaha Electone Score & Registration Data for 萬水千山總是情

 Warning!
 The registration data and Finale PrintMusic files are zip files!
 You might need to disable your virus/malware protection before downloading.

 This is a terrifically catchy but simple song.
 I mean, I finish notating the entire melody line within an hour.
 After much thought, I decided to keep the arrangement equally simple.
 Not that I was rushing to complete or anything, but this has always been a song to relax to.
 Not to impress.

 - Lisa Wang’s original recording was in D Flat Major.
 Most lead sheets I found online did it in C. I’m doing it a half-step up, instead of down, in D Major.

 - The very first note comes with “pb”.
 Pitch bend, in other words.
 Sorry, but I can’t notate it the way it’s done in pro Electone scores without everything getting messy.